socratic617/python-on-aws/section-4--observability/README.md

-# Explore logs, traces, and metrics
+# Local dev environment for CloudWatch logs, metrics, and X-Ray traces

+![alt text](image.png)

 ## Getting started

-![alt text](image.png)

 1. Make sure you have an AWS profile with active credentials called `cloud-course`.
     - It should have access to